blazethunderstorm/blazethunderstorm/README.md

 ## 🎯 About Me

 🎓 Currently pursuing **BTech in Electronics and Communication Engineering** at **IIIT Jabalpur**

-💻 Interested in Frontend Development, Backend Development, and Competitive Programming.
+💻 Interested in **Frontend Development, Backend Development, and Competitive Programming**

 🌟 Building scalable web applications and love problem solving